Pandaqi/GoGodot-4-Jam/non_game/devlog.md

 As I said, I only had about 3 or 4 days for this.
 I also hadn't used Godot in a year, and certainly not the latest and greatest 4.0 version, which is why I kept the idea very minimal.
 And I'm happy most of it just worked out first try, because I wouldn't have had time to fix any serious roadblocks :p

 I really feel like Godot is hitting its stride now.
 The 4.0 version is _amazing_ in terms of improvements, features, engine size ( = how fast it loads, how small it is), reliability.
-Yes, there are still some major bugs or missing parts, but those will come in 4.1.
 Creating this game for the jam ... has given me back some motivation to make a game again.
 To make a _serious_ game, which I can release professionally, with the current state of Godot Engine.

+Yes, there are still some major bugs or missing parts.
+(The developers are aware and they're coming in 4.1 or 4.2.)
+Last minute, I had to completely redo all my Audio code because some feature just _did not work at all_ and almost no information about that was available.
+(For those interested: at the moment, you can't set the AudioPlayer `stream` property through code, it just won't work on most exported platforms.)

+Similarly, I had to convert all my `GPUParticles` to `CPUParticles` last minute.
+A conversion that went only 95% smoothly.
+Godot still has some clear roadblocks, but once those are gone, this is an engine I can see myself using for more and bigger games in the future.

 I might create and publish my other idea for the jam at some later stage.
 It was similarly tiny, but I suspect it might work just as well.
 (The basic mechanics are similar, as they were obviously both conceived for the same jam.)